mikexine/Cryptsy-Bot/README.md

 	- when the Sell Order is fully executed, it restarts the While loop.

-A small and not so complete .txt file will be created within the process, with the specifications of what the bot did.

 To use this you have to download also the PyCryptsy.py file (I added some lines to the one here: https://github.com/salfter/PyCryptsy - thank you @salfter for publishing this on GitHub!)

 Be careful, the bot may not work or may cause losses of some kind.
 Do whatever you want with code; I am NOT responsible for how you use this.